rutherford-nj/www.rutherfordboronj.com/covid-information.md

 **Please be advised of the following items of note:**

+- As of 4/8.2020, all essential businesses that remain open must limit the amount of customers to 50% of their regular capacity.
+Patrons and employees are required to wear masks and gloves as well.

 - If a visit to Borough Hall is necessary, please contact the appropriate department and make an appointment prior to arrival.

 - Garbage and recycling will be collected on a normal schedule at this time.